 Making decisions about the school building and premises

 Setting school policies

 Appointing staff and making decisions about current staffing

 Looking at how well groups of pupils are performing and ensuring action is taken if there are any concerns

 The LEA, which funds the school

 The Foundation Trust (The Church)

-We have six Full Governing Body meetings each year and at each meeting we receive reports from the Headteacher on the progress made on the School Improvement Plan and on the progress pupils are making towards the school targets.
-Our role at these meetings is both to support and to challenge the school.
+The Governing Body uses the ‘Circle Model’ of Governance functioning under the Model terms of Reference provided by ‘The Education People’.
+We hold a Full Governing Body meeting each term and at these meetings we receive reports from the Headteacher on the progress made on the School Improvement Plan and on the progress pupils are making towards the school targets.
+Our role at these meetings is to hold the school to account and to both support and challenge the school.